Parenting during exams…A parent’s survival guide!

 8. Drive them to exams

 If you can, drive kids to their exams and get them there in plenty of time.
 I don’t really love the idea of students driving themselves to exams.
 Some would argue that if they drive themselves to school, you don’t want to break that routine.
 Fair enough.
-I just think that you don’t want young people driving when they are possibly stressed and have their mind on the exam ahead.
+I just think that you don’t want young people driving when they are possibly stressed and have their minds on the exam ahead.
 Also, if something does go wrong on the journey, you want a clear-headed adult to deal with it, not a stressed teenager.

 9. Reduce jobs